psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </a>

-And what is more is that you have the power to travel across timelines, merge timelines or parts of them together, or add single events from one timeline to a different timeline.
+Moreover, you have the power to travel across timelines, merge timelines or parts of them together, or add single events from one timeline to a different timeline.
 The only thing you need to master in order to do this is learn about common branching workflows.

 **The big bang: Dataset creation**